 Capital Improvement Program

 The City of Boulder's Capital Improvement Program (CIP) is a six-year plan for public physical improvements.
 The CIP provides a forecast of funds available for capital projects and identifies all planned capital improvement projects and their estimated costs over the six-year period.
-Allocations are made according to the Capital Planning, Prioritization and Guiding Principles .
+Allocations are made according to the Operating and CIP Budget Guiding Principles .

 The first year's program in the CIP is adopted by the City Council as the Capital Budget, as a counterpart to the annual Operating Budget.
 Although fiscal resources are appropriated only in the first year of the CIP, the succeeding five years of the CIP are important in providing a longer-term plan for setting spending priorities, scheduling projects in a logical sequence, and coordinating and targeting capital improvement projects for all city departments.

 Annual Capital Improvement Program

 Beginning in 2020, the six-year CIP is incorporated into the 2020 Approved Budget starting on page 143.
 In the CIP, over $85 million is allocated for 2020, with a total projected amount of approximately $565 million from 2020 to 2025.
 The 2020 CIP is lower than anticipated at this time last year based on timing of large utility projects that have been pushed to 2021 and 2022.
 Therefore, the 2020 CIP is relatively in line with the 2019 Approved CIP ($70.6 million).
 It is important to remember that, unlike an operating budget, the capital budget may significantly fluctuate between years due to timing of projects and availability of funding.
 The 2020 to 2025 CIP includes several large projects including: